grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/03 Examples/01 Inject HTTP faults into Pod.md

 <Blockquote mod="note">

-The command above assumes the xk6-disruptor binary is available in your execution path.
+The command above assumes the `xk6-disruptor` binary is available in your current directory.
 This location can change depending on the installation process and the platform.
 Refer to the [installation section](/javascript-api/xk6-disruptor/get-started/installation) for details on how to install it in your environment.

 </Blockquote>